 Here's a quick video that shows you how easy it is to build your own cards:

 1. Find your first photo.

 Browse your gallery until you spot the photo you want.
-From there, click the Buy button above it, then choose "Create a Card."
+From there, click the Buy button, then choose "Create a Card."

 FYI: Your original image must be at least 438x625 pixels to print perfectly.

 Pick whether you want a 4x8 or a 5x7 card, then scroll through the carousel at the bottom to select a design.
 When you see one you like, click it and we'll open it bigger.

 Don't forget to click "Designs" at the bottom if you want to narrow down your choices and browse designs for specific occasions.